Privacy Policy

 Furthermore, the data subject has the option of objecting to and preventing the collection of data generated by the Jetpack cookie relating to the use of this website and the processing of this data by Automattic/Quantcast.
 To do this, the data subject must click on the opt-out button at https://www.quantcast.com/opt-out/, which sets an opt-out cookie.
 The opt-out cookie set with the objection is stored on the information technology system used by the data subject.
 If the cookies are deleted from the data subject’s system after an objection, the data subject must call up the link again and set a new opt-out cookie.

-However, by setting the opt-out cookie, there is the possibility that the websites of the for the processing responsible for the data subject can no longer fully use them are.
+However, by setting the opt-out cookie, there is a possibility that the websites of the party responsible for processing may no longer be fully functional for the data subject.

 Automattic’s current privacy policy is available at https://automattic.com/privacy/.
 Quantcast’s current privacy policy is available at https://www.quantcast.com/privacy/.